thecodingmachine/react-native-boilerplate/documentation/docs/2_Getting Started/2_1_Installation.md

 npx react-native init MyApp --template @thecodingmachine/react-native-boilerplate
 ```

+## Running with typescript

+During the installation the cli will ask you if you want to use typescript, tap on the `y` key and all the requirement will be set.

 ## Running the project

-Assuming you have all the requirements installed, you can setup and run the project by running:
+Assuming you have all the requirements installed, you can run the following steps for your platform

-- `yarn install` to install the dependencies
-- run the following steps for your platform

 ### Android